MooersLab/latextips/README.md

 When manually adding the BibTeX info to JabRef, I click the generate-key button in JabRef to autogenerate the citekey for an entry.
 I store all the BibTeX entries in one global.bib file.
-It has over 7100 entries and is automatically backed up.
+It has over 8400 entries and is automatically backed up.
 Its size is not an issue in JabRef, on Overleaf, or in Emacs.

 A similar automated PDF retrieval and relabeling system is available through Professor John Kitchin's [org-ref](https://github.com/jkitchin/org-ref) package for org-mode in Emacs.
-This functionality is not available in Emacs for LaTeX-mode, hence my workaround solution with JabRef.
+This functionality is unavailable in Emacs for LaTeX-mode, hence my workaround solution with JabRef.

 ## Writing math equations